idaholab/virtual_test_bed/doc/content/htgr/mhtgr/sam_mhtgr_model.md

 be repeated in the inputs for `Components` later on.
-For example, if pipes are used in various parts of the model and the pipes all have the same diameter, then the diameter can be specified in ComponentsInputParameters and it applies to all pipes used in the model.
+For example, if pipes are used in various parts of the model and the pipes all have the same diameter, then the diameter can be specified in `ComponentsInputParameters` and it applies to all pipes used in the model.

+!listing htgr/mhtgr/MHTGR.i block=ComponentInputParameters

 ## Components